themarcelor/mprovisioner/README.md

 ## How to use this utility

+The following sections contain instructions to help operators

+### Python dependencies / Poetry installation

+Make sure you have Python3.6 installed and, to install Poetry, just follow the instructions from [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation)

+### AWS configuration

 Just set up the default `region`, `aws_access_key_id` & `aws_secret_access_key` parameters under your `~/.aws/credentials` file, like this:
 ```
 [default]